nexpy/nxrefine/_sources/introduction.rst.txt

 in real space, *i.e.*, Patterson maps.
 If the Bragg peaks are eliminated before these transforms, using a process known as 'punch-and-fill,' only those probabilities that deviate from the average crystalline structure are retained.
-The final stage of the NXRefine workflow is to generate such 3D-ΔPDF maps.
+The final stage of the *NXRefine* workflow is to generate such 3D-ΔPDF maps.

 The uncompressed raw data from such measurements comprise tens (and sometimes hundreds) of gigabytes, which are often collected in under 30 minutes.
 The speed of data collection allows such measurements to be repeated multiple times as a function of a parametric variable, such as temperature.
-Ideally, such data should be transformed into reciprocal space as quickly as it is measured, so that scientists can inspect the results before a set of scans is complete.
-For this reason, the NXRefine workflow is designed to be run automatically once an initial refinement of the sample orientation has been determined.
+Such data needs to be transformed into reciprocal space as quickly as it is measured, so that scientists can inspect the results before a set of scans is complete.
+For this reason, the *NXRefine* workflow is designed to be run automatically once an initial refinement of the sample orientation has been determined.

-NXRefine is currently in use on Sector 6-ID-D at the Advanced Photon Source and the QM2 beamline at CHESS.
+*NXRefine* is currently in use on Sector 6-ID-D at the Advanced Photon Source and the QM2 beamline at CHESS, and is under active development at other facilities.

 Experimental Geometry
 ---------------------
-NXRefine is designed for experiments, in which the sample is placed in a monochromatic x-ray beam and rotated continuously about a Φ-axis that is approximately perpendicular to the beam.
+*NXRefine* is designed for experiments, in which the sample is placed in a monochromatic x-ray beam and rotated continuously about an axis that is approximately perpendicular to the beam.
 Images are collected on an area detector placed in transmission geometry behind the sample.
-Many detectors consist of a set of chips with small gaps between them, so sample rotation scans are often repeated multiple times (usually three) with small detector translations between each one to fill in these gaps.
-However, it is also possible to accomplish this just by adjusting the orientation of the Φ-axis itself.
-NXRefine reduces the data independently for each rotation scan before merging them to create a single 3D data volume.
+Many area detectors consist of a set of chips with small gaps between them, so sample rotation scans are often repeated multiple times (typically three) with small detector translations between each one to fill in these gaps.
+However, it is also possible to accomplish this just by adjusting the orientation of the rotation axis itself. *NXRefine* reduces the data independently for each rotation scan before merging them to create a single 3D data volume.

 .. figure:: /images/experimental-geometry.png
    :align: center